Burning Area and Times

 Aren’t backyard fires bad for your health and the environment?

 Yes, backyard fires cause unnecessary air pollution which results in numerous calls to the City regarding pollution and smoke complaints.
-Wood smoke is can be dangerous for people with respiratory problems.
-For more information see Backyard Burning brochure.
+Wood smoke can be dangerous for people with respiratory problems.
+For more information see Backyard Burning brochure and the Smoke Guidelines brochure.

 What are the alternatives to backyard burning?

-You can mulch your green waste at home and use it on your garden or you can take your green waste to the Meru Waste Facility where it will be mulched.
-This mulch is free to residents.
+You can mulch your green waste at home and use it on your garden, or you can take your green waste to the Meru Waste Facility where it will be mulched.
+This mulch is free to residential residents to deliver and collect.